 NS Cloner is specifically designed for WordPress multisite networks.
 It lets you take any existing site on your network and make a new, identical site with the same theme settings, plugins, and content.

 It’s a great plugin if you host and manage many client sites within a multisite environment.
-It also works well if you want to set up multiple test sites or produce sites for members of an organization.
+It also works well if you want to set up a lot of test sites or produce sites for members of an organization.

 With the pro version, you also get extra features, like the ability to clone all the site’s users and their permissions.